Black-footed cat: Hunting and diet

-It apparently gets all the moisture it needs from its prey, but drinks water when available.

-Reproduction and lifecycle
+Reproduction and life cycle

 In captivity, male black-footed cats become sexually mature at the age of nine months, and females at the age of seven months.
 Their oestrus lasts around 36 hours, and gestation lasts 63 to 68 days.
 The female gives birth to up to two litters per year during the Southern Hemisphere summer between October and March.
 The litter size is usually one or two kittens, in rare cases also four kittens.

 Wild female black-footed cats observed in the wild were receptive to mating for only five to ten hours, requiring males to locate them quickly.
 Males fight for access to the female.
 Copulation occurs nearly every twenty to fifty minutes.

 Kittens weigh 60 to 93 g at birth; they are born blind and relatively helpless, although they are able to crawl after just a few hours.
 Their eyes open at three to ten days, and their deciduous teeth break through at the age of two to three weeks.
 Within one month, they take solid food, and are weaned at the age of two months.
 Their permanent teeth erupt at the age of 148 to 158 days.

 Captive females were observed trying to shift their kittens to a new hiding place every six to ten days after a week of their birth, much more frequently than other small cats.
 They are able to walk within two weeks and start climbing at three weeks.
 In the wild, kittens are born in South African springhare burrows or hollow termite mounds.
 From the age of four days onward, the mother leaves her kittens alone for up to 10 hours during nights.
 At the age of six weeks, they can move fast and frequently leave the den.
 Kittens and independent subadults are at the risk of falling prey to other carnivores such as black-backed jackal (Canis mesomelas), caracal (Caracal caracal) and nocturnal raptors.
 They become independent after three to four months and tend to stay within their mother's home range.
-Captive black-footed cats lived for up to 15 years and three months.
+Captive black-footed cats can live for up to 15 years and three months.